jwjacobson/jobsearch/README.md

 ## Configuration
 Jobsearch is configured as-is to be useful to me.
 Unless you live in the same place and are looking for the same types of jobs, you will want to configure it to be useful to you.

-Of the three configured sites, builtinboston is Boston-specific, while `sites/greenhouse.py` and `sites/linkedin.py` default to Boston searches.
-Update them to suit your requirements.
+Of the included sites, builtinboston is Boston-specific, while `sites/greenhouse.py` and `sites/linkedin.py` default to Boston searches, and `google.py` defaults to Massachusetts.
+You can update them to suit your requirements.

 The file `config.toml` in the root directory contains search terms and the sites to be searched.
 To add or edit search terms, just edit the list `terms` on line 2.

-Jobsearch currently supports searches on LinkedIn, Greenhouse, and BuiltinBoston.
+Jobsearch currently supports searches on LinkedIn, Greenhouse, BuiltinBoston, and Google.
 To add support for another site, you will need to:
 1. Add a module for it in the `sites` directory (use the existing modules as models; the tricky part is figuring out each site's url format);
 2. Import it and add it to the SITES dict in `browser.py`  ;
 3. Add it to the `enabled` list in the `[sites]` table of `config.toml`;